When Does Verification Pay Off?

 Although tasks that are easy to solve are typically easier to verify, some tasks are inherently easier to verify.
 These include synthetic problems with logical or structured reasoning (e.g., 3SAT, Sudoku) and real-world tasks relying primarily on mathematical reasoning rather than extensive factual recall (e.g., GSM8K, AIME).
 Such tasks also yield larger gains from test-time rejection sampling with verifiers.

 • Use verifier gain, not accuracy, to evaluate a solver-verifier pair.
-Verification accuracy can be misleading for assessing whether a verifier can improve a solver's accuracy from rejection sampling, while Section 5.2 demonstrates that verifier gain reliably predicts the actual boost from rejection sampling.
+Verification accuracy can be misleading, while verifier gain strongly predicts actual rejection sampling gains.

-• Avoid using strong reasoning models as their own verifiers State-of-the-art models such as Qwen3 and DeepSeek achieve minimal self-verification gain, despite being strong solvers.
+• Avoid using strong reasoning models as their own verifiers State-of-the-art models such as Qwen3 and DeepSeek achieve minimal self-improvement, despite being strong solvers.

 BibTeX